velentzas/velentzas/_pages/research.md

 permalink: /research/
 ---

+### Economic Performance and Electoral Outcomes: The Political Business Cycle Deconstructed, with [George Deltas](http://faculty.las.illinois.edu/deltas/) and Konstantinos Kourtikakis

-## Economic Performance and Electoral Outcomes: The Political Business Cycle Deconstructed, with George Deltas and Konstantinos Kourtikakis
+Economic Performance and Electoral Outcomes: The Political Business Cycle Deconstructed, with [George Deltas](http://faculty.las.illinois.edu/deltas/) and Konstantinos Kourtikakis

 ## The Spread of Political Ideas: Eurosceptic Contagion and its Electoral Impact, with George Deltas and Konstantinos Kourtikakis